Rodney Peete: Detroit Lions

-Peete was selected by the Detroit Lions in the 6th round (141st overall) of the 1989 NFL Draft, after dropping because he wasn't considered to have the size or the arm talent needed to succeed in the NFL.
-He also joined Barry Sanders on the team.
+Peete was selected by the Detroit Lions in the 6th round (141st overall) of the 1989 NFL draft, after dropping because he was not considered to have the size or the arm talent needed to succeed in the NFL.
+He joined Barry Sanders on the team, as Sanders was taken by the Lions third overall in the 1989 draft.

-As a rookie, Peete was scheduled to start the season opener but sprained his knee in the final preseason game against the Los Angeles Rams, missing the first 3 games of the season and being replaced with Bob Gagliano.
+As a rookie, Peete was scheduled to start the season opener, but sprained his knee in the final preseason game, against the Los Angeles Rams, missing the first three games of the season and being replaced with Bob Gagliano.
 He would have been the first rookie quarterback to start for the Lions since 1968 when Greg Landry started.
-He completed 17-of-31 for 268 yards, one passing touchdown, 10 carries for 78 yards, and one rushing touchdown in a 17-16 win against the Tampa Bay Buccaneers that earned him NFC Offensive Player-of-the-Week honors.
-He finished with 8 starts, while completing 103-of-195 attempts for 1,479 yards and 5 passing touchdowns.
+Peete completed 17-of-31 for 268 yards, one passing touchdown, 10 carries for 78 yards, and one rushing touchdown in a 17–16 win against the Tampa Bay Buccaneers that earned him NFC Offensive Player-of-the-Week honors.
+He finished with eight starts, while completing 103-of-195 attempts for 1,479 yards and five passing touchdowns.